jasonbayton/rhino_content/support/manage-installed-apps.md

   2. Tap **CLEAR STORAGE** - wipe all app data
   3. Tap **CLEAR CACHE** - wipe only temporary app cache
 </div>

+If the application is still misbehaving and/or the above solutions didn't work as expected, reach out to the [support team](/support/escalate) for assistance.